Bounded weak and strong time periodic solutions to a three-dimensional chemotaxis-Stokes model with porous medium diffusion: Introduction and main result

 For the time periodic problem of the chemotaxis-fluid models, there are few works concerned.
 In 2019, Jin \cite{Jin2020PRSE} considered the chemotaxis-fluid model \eqref{problem0} without source term for the linear diffusion case ($m=1$), and proved the existence of bounded strong (and classical) time periodic solutions in dimension 3.
 Recently, for the following chemotaxis-Stokes model with porous medium diffusion in dimension 3,

 Huang and Jin \cite{Jin2020DCDS} established the existence of uniformly bounded time periodic solution for any $m\ge\frac{6}{5}$.

-It is worth noting that most of the results have been carried out for the closed system, that is, the boundary of the region is not allowed to exchange with the outside.
-However, in fact, the experiment is to place the well mixed suspension of Bacillus subtilis cells in an open chamber.
+It is worth noting that most of the results have been carried out for the closed system, that is, there is no flux of oxygen and cells through the fluid-air interface.
+However, in fact, the experiment is to place the well mixed suspension of {\it Bacillus subtilis} in an open chamber.
 On the surface of the water layer, oxygen is allowed to exchange with the outside air.
-Therefore, at least for the oxygen in the model, at the fluid-air surface, Dirichlet boundary condition in \cite{CF, LK} or Robin boundary condition in \cite{Braukhoff2017} are more realistic.
+Therefore, for the oxygen in the model, Dirichlet boundary condition in \cite{CF, LK} or Robin boundary condition in \cite{Braukhoff2017,Wu-Xiang2020} are more realistic.
 In \cite{CF, LK}, some numerical results are given, the global existence of small strong solutions around a equilibrium state is established by Peng and Xiang \cite{PX} in dimension 3, global classical solutions \cite{Braukhoff2017, Braukhoff2020} and time periodic solutions \cite{Jin2020PRSE} are established respectively in dimension 2 or 3.

-Inspired by the above works, in the present paper, we assume that the water drop is surrounded by air, oxygen exchange will take place on the boundary of $\Omega$, that is, the solved oxygen in the water drop may leave, and the free oxygen in the air may diffuse into the drop.
+Inspired by the above works, we assume that the water drop is surrounded by air, oxygen exchange will take place on the boundary of $\Omega$, that is, the solved oxygen in the water drop may leave, and the free oxygen in the air may diffuse into the drop.
 The behaviour of the oxygen exchange can be described by Raoult's law, which connects the rate of incoming oxygen to the partial vapour pressure of the oxygen in the surroundings.
 We assume that the vapour pressure of the free oxygen is given, and thereby, the incoming rate of oxygen is known.
 The leaving rate of the oxygen molecules is proportional to the total number of molecules on the surface.
 Therefore, we have the following Robin boundary condition